emb-riscv/specs-markdown/csrs.md

 specific.
 It must match the number of bits used by the `prio` register in the interrupt controller.

+All reserved bits read back as 0.
+To find out N at runtime, an application can write an all-1 pattern and read back the register.

 This CSR is specific to the RISC-V microcontroller profile.

 TODO: allocate a number for it.